TakeScoop/terraform-cloud-workspace-action/README.md

         value: production
 ```

-### Remote States
+#### Remote state variable reference

-Remote states can be configured and referenced from other input fields
+Remote states can be configured and referenced for the variable `value` field

 ```yml
 ...